tienpdinh/tienpdinh.github.io/about.md

 I am also a teaching assistant in the Computer Science department for [Machine Architecture and Organization](https://www-users.cs.umn.edu/~kauffman/2021/).

+An updated version of my resume can be found [here](/assets/resume.pdf)

 <br/>

 ## Want to get in touch?